ScottWorks/Javascript-Deep-Dive/Part-3-Callbacks-Promises-AsyncAwait/JSRuntime.md

 #### Queue

-- The message queue is a list of messages that are waiting to be processed, each message has an associated callback function.
+- The message queue is a "First-In First Out" (FIFO) list of messages that are waiting to be processed, each message has an associated callback function.
 When the stack is empty the message queue is checked, if there is a callback function available it will be moved to the stack.
 This happens when asynchronous events occur in the program i.e. button click, http request, etc, provided that a callback or promise is associated with the event.

 #### Event Loop